 There are many secret Dublin attractions, some are man-made and some were created by nature itself.

 The first gem is a rather unusual one.
 It is located in Kings Inn park on the Northside of the city.
-In the park lies a tree…but…it’s not just any old tree.
+And in that park, lies a tree…but…it’s not just any old tree.
 It’s a rather famish tree for that matter.

 Yes, that’s right.
 The tree is starting to grow over a park bench, ultimately eating away the bench’s existence.

 This secret Dublin spot is becoming increasingly popular and with the hungry tree becoming a famous addition to many’s Instagram feeds.
 If you ask me, this is one of the top hidden gems in Ireland.
-It’s just so strange, yet wonderful!
+It’s just so really strange, yet wonderful thing to see!

 2. Dublin Under Sail